Setapp pricing explained: Is it worth the monthly cost in 2026?

 All apps in Setapp are complete, not stripped-down, and receive updates at no extra cost.
 New apps are added regularly, increasing value over time. - Flexible plans for different users

 Options include basic Mac-only, Mac + iOS, and Power User plans for multiple devices, with the ability to cancel anytime, reducing subscription risk.
-Check out more Setapp plans. - Significant savings for power users
+Setapp Marketplace lets you pay only for the apps you actually use. - Significant savings for power users

 Freelancers, content creators, and productivity enthusiasts save the most, as subscribing covers multiple premium tools that would cost far more individually. - Try before you commit

-Setapp offers a 7-day free trial so you can explore the full library of apps and see how they fit your workflow without paying upfront.
+Setapp Membership offers a 7-day free trial so you can explore the full library and see how apps fit your workflow.
+Marketplace gives you the same quality-tested apps with more control over what you're paying for.

 What does Setapp cost, and what’s included?

-How much does Setapp cost in 2025?
-Setapp offers basic pricing tiers for individuals:
+How much does Setapp cost in 2026?
+Setapp offers two pricing models in 2026: Setapp Membership and Setapp Marketplace.

 - Mac-only plan: This is the foundational plan at $9.99 per month + tax.
 It gives one user access to the entire suite of Mac apps on a single device.